luleyleo/druid-enum-switcher/README.md

 - `Optional` widget
 - Deriving `Lens` for enum

+Pro:
+- `Stack` and `Optional` are useful anyways
+- Nothing special about it

+Con:
+- Can only be used with enums meant for druid
+- No way to check for missing / doublicated matches
+- The names `Stack` and `Optional` do not convey the intend to match on an enum

 The `Stack` widget displays its children on top of each other

 The `Optional` widget basically maps `Widget<Option<T>>` to `Widget<T>`